We are the MM4A non-profit.

 Markets are powerful.
 They are being changed by new technologies.
 Fairer markets could tackle fundamental problems at source.

-Launching them can be an alternative to confrontational and costly initiatives to protect workers.
+Launching them can be easier than confrontational and costly initiatives aimed at protecting workers.

 We spread that message.

 We have 25 years of expertise in a specific corner of the Future of Work field.
-To position us, it’s useful to categorize any initiative aiming to progress lower paid workers along two spectrums:
+To position us, it’s useful to categorize any initiative aiming to progress lower-income people along two spectrums:

 Philanthropies typically look towards Future Jobs.
 They focus on traditional employment.

-Some funders want to respond to "gig work", now a norm for millions.
+Some funders want to engage with "gig work", now a norm for tens of millions.